-What Does the Laparoscopic Sleeve Gastrectomy Procedure Involve?
+What Does the Laparoscopic Gastric Sleeve Procedure Involve?

-The laparoscopic sleeve gastric resection procedure (vertical sleeve gastrectomy) is performed under general anesthesia.
+The laparoscopic gastric sleeve procedure is performed under general anesthesia.

 What Does the Recovery Entail After Gastric Sleeve Surgery?

-Some pain and discomfort can be expected after LSG surgery; however, this is typically rather mild – owing to the use of the laparoscopic surgical technique – and can be managed with medication.
+Some pain and discomfort can be expected after gastric sleeve surgery; however, this is typically rather mild – owing to the use of the laparoscopic surgical technique – and can be managed with medication.
 Most patients can resume normal daily activities after one week.
+A special diet will need to be followed for the first several weeks to ensure your comfort and safety as your body recovers.
 Our bariatric surgery team will also schedule routine follow-up appointments with you to monitor your progress, ensure that you are healing properly, and help you adjust to your new dietary habits.

 At Suburban Surgical Care Specialists/Kane Center, we want to make sure that you are losing weight safely and effectively.
 We have established a comprehensive aftercare program that is designed to assist you as you take further steps on the road to better health.
 Please feel free to attend one of our bariatric surgery seminars, or ask about our support groups.
 Fighting morbid obesity is a challenging, life-altering task, and our team is here to help you every step of the way.